jeslynzhou/Pawllywood/README.md

    - We used Dimensions to adjust the size of the picture while maintaining its quality.

-   - We will solve problem (3) in the next milestone.

 ### Profile (Core)

 - **Proposed Feature:** Manage user profile, including their profile, pet profiles, posts, friends, message, and notification.
 Users can also log out from their account in the profile screen.